 - Excellent scientific communication skills and a passion for interdisciplinary research

 UConn Health is an affirmative action employer, in addition to an EEO and M/F/V/PWD/PV employer.

-Postdoctoral Research Opportunity in Biochemistry of Herpesvirus DNA replication and Small Molecule Antiviral Drug Discovery
+Postdoctoral Position Available in Biochemistry of Herpesvirus DNA replication and Small Molecule Antiviral Drug Discovery

-Applicants should be recent Ph.D. graduates in the Life Sciences or Physical Sciences and have experience working with nucleic acids, proteins, enzyme assays and biophysical characterization of biomolecules.
-The ideal candidate will have technical expertise in protein expression and purification using bacterial, mammalian or insect systems as well as basic molecular biology techniques.
-Experience with biophysical methods and the ability to relate biochemical mechanisms to biological processes are highly desirable.
+Applicants should be recent Ph.D. graduates in the Life Sciences or Physical Sciences and have experience working with biomolecules including nucleic acids and proteins.
+The ideal candidate will have technical expertise in protein expression and purification, nucleic acid biochemistry, assay development and enzymology and biophysical methodology for protein/ligand interactions.

 MBB has a vibrant, active collaborative faculty working in diverse areas, including DNA replication/repair, protein homeostasis, microbiology/infectious diseases, structural biology (X-ray crystallography and NMR), computational biology, and drug discovery.
 The MBB department hosts outstanding core facilities for structural biology (NMR and X-ray Crystallography), biophysical analysis and EM.
 Postdoctoral fellows are employees of UConn School of Medicine and receive a generous benefits package including health insurance, retirement contributions, paid vacation and up to 12 days of paid sick leave per year.

 Interested applicants should send a single PDF file that includes a cover letter summarizing their research training and accomplishments, a personal statement of scientific interests and goals, current CV with recent publications, and contact information for three references to Dr. Sandra Weller at firstname.lastname@example.org.